FerretDB/FerretDB/website/blog/2022-10-06-how-to-start-ferretdb-locally-with-docker.md

 ### Checking FerretDB data in PostgreSQL

 For our curiosity, let's see if the data is stored in the PostgreSQL database and in what way.
-To do that, let’s execute `psql` command on the PostgreSQL container:
+To do that, let's execute `psql` command on the PostgreSQL container:

 ```js
 > docker exec -ti postgres psql --user=user --db=ferretdb